 The Shanghai-based consumer finance platform, backed by Qihoo 360 Technology Co.
-Ltd., seeks to sell 3.1 million ADSs on the New York Stock Exchange under the symbol "QFIN."
+Ltd., seeks to sell 3.1 million ADSs on Nasdaq under the symbol "QFIN."
 Whether the company has reduced the number of its shares, or their expected price, from the $200 million it targeted in October, was not disclosed.
 The company's IPO is expected on Dec.
 14.

 360 Finance operates an automated decision-making platform that evaluates applications for loans typically used for consumer spending.
 Within five minutes, approved borrowers can get funds that have been provided by the company's financial partners.
 The 360 platform features tools that include borrower evaluation, matching, and identity authentication, as well as workflow automation and risk management.

 Qihoo, also known as the 360 Group, is one of China's largest internet companies and is the controlling shareholder of 360 Finance.
 The company said its products were integrated within its partner's network, which drives the growth of its user base with marketing and gives it stability in the eyes of the funding partners.
 In addition, the two collaborate on research and development.